PeterHickman/Legion/README.md

 ### `call` - Run another legion scripts

-Rather than have large, do it all files you can call other legion scripts with `call configure_filewall.legion`.
+Rather than have large, do it all, files you can call other legion scripts with `call configure_filewall.legion`.
 Once the called script terminates execution of the current script will continue

 ### `set` - Set a variable to be used in templates